How To Conduct Employee Evaluations in 5 Effective Steps

 • You'll also want to include metrics such as production rate per hour

-What to Do After Conducting a Worker Evaluation?
+What To Do After Conducting a Worker Evaluation?

 Here are some things to think about once you've completed an employee evaluation: